6 Types of Pavement Failure : Cracking, Pot Holes, Depressions, Rutting, Corrugation & Ravelling

 d.
 Preparing the patch area

 After removing old concrete, the area to be patched is prepared.
-If the area contains water, it must be pumped out and cleaned correctly.
+The area must be pumped out and cleaned correctly if it contains water.

 e.
 Placing and Finishing new concrete

-Placing the new concrete is usually done by ready-mix trucks or other mobile batch vehicles.
+The new concrete is usually placed by ready-mix trucks or mobile batch vehicles.
 Concrete must be evenly distributed and spread.
 Using the finishing tools, the placed concrete is finished.

 ii.
 Block Cracking

-Block cracking is another cracking seen on highway pavements that form a box-like crack on the surface.
+Block cracking is another cracking seen on highway pavements that forms a box-like crack on the surface.

-This type of cracking is associated with the unusual expansion and contraction of concrete in rigid pavement and due to improper mixing or ageing of asphalt or poor quality asphalt in flexible pavement.
+This cracking is associated with the unusual expansion and contraction of concrete in rigid pavement and due to improper mixing or aging of asphalt or poor quality asphalt in flexible pavement.

 Block cracking is mainly caused by shrinkage of the asphalt or concrete and daily temperature cycling, and it is not load-associated.